PhilEllis/Splash_Swim_School/README.md

 >### Code

 - The core of the application has been derived from the code Institute Relational Database Walkthrough Boutique Ado and amended to fit the needs of my application.
 I tried to make a strong distinction within the structure of the site to clearly mark the difference and try to challenge myself to adapt the walkthrough.
-The areas that are less distinguished are that of the bag, Checkout app, Stripe and initial User Porfile.
+The areas that are less distinguished are that of the bag, Checkout app, Stripe and initial User Profile.
 - [Bootstrapmade](https://bootstrapmade.com/) - used as an alternative to the Bootstrap Library to form the base HTML & CSS for structure of the site.
 The following sections were taken for the following templates, stripped and edited with custom CSS and additional HTML to sit in line with the site design and layout.
 	- Bizpage Template- Hero CSS - Contact Us - Footer
 	- Newbiz Template- Level1-4 Main content structure